meetvaghasiya23/AtliQ-Sales-and-Finance-Analytics/README.md

 #### Project Objective
 - Facing the challenge of optimizing sales and improving net gross margins, the project's objective is to create a comprehensive sales and financial report.
-This the report will analyze AtliQ Hardware's market performance for the year 2019, 2020, and 2021, providing valuable insights for informed decision-making.
+This report will analyze AtliQ Hardware's market performance for the year 2019, 2020, and 2021, providing valuable insights for informed decision-making.

 ● Sales Analytics Report